5 Things To Know About Evusheld

 Getting vaccinated is the best way to slow the spread of the virus and reduce the likelihood of severe symptoms and hospitalization, along with wearing a face mask, physical distancing and washing your hands.

-You can get Evusheld at least 2 weeks after the second dose or booster dose of the vaccine.
+You can get Evusheld at least 2 weeks after a COVID-19 vaccine or booster.

 Your healthcare provider can help determine if Evusheld is right for you.
-After discussing and coordinating with your healthcare provider, visit the U.S. Department of Health & Human Services website to find a treatment location.
+After discussing and coordinating with your healthcare provider, visit the Administration for Strategic Preparedness and Response website to find a treatment location.

 The National Multiple Sclerosis Society is proud to be a source of information on multiple sclerosis related topics.
 Unless otherwise indicated, the information provided is based on professional advice, published experience and expert opinion.
 However, the information does not constitute medical or legal advice.
 For specific medical advice, consult a qualified physician.
 For specific legal advice, consult a qualified attorney.